Student Enrollment and Public Random Drawing/Lottery Policies and Procedures

 - Individual results from the lottery will also be available for families upon logging into their Schoolmint accounts.
 Follow-up phone calls or emails will be made to those applicants who will be offered an enrollment spot as the spot becomes available.

 - Students who are not offered seats for the academic school year for which the lottery was held will remain on the waiting list until the end of that academic school year unless otherwise requested by the parent/guardian to be removed.
 The waiting list shall be cleared at the end of the academic year for which the lottery was drawn and shall not carry over from one year to the next; students who remain on the waiting list at the end of the academic year will be required to submit an application again for the next school year.

-- Following acceptance through the lottery, families who are offered admission at OCS will have fifteen (15) business days to complete the following:
+- Following acceptance through the lottery, families who are offered admission at OCS at the time of the lottery will have fourteen (14) calendar days to complete the following:

 - Registration Packet: All forms in the Registration Packet must be completed to gain enrollment at OCS.
 Each packet will include a “Registration Check List” to assist parents/guardians in ensuring that all necessary paperwork is accounted for and submitted to the Charter School.
 All paperwork and documentation, as indicated in the packet must be returned per OCS’s instructions.

-In the case that the procedures herein do not cover a situation that arises during the admissions and enrollment process, the Principal will take any additional steps necessary to execute the admissions and enrollment process.
+In the case that the procedures herein do not cover a situation that arises during the admissions and enrollment process, the Executive Director or designee will take any additional steps necessary to execute the admissions and enrollment process.

 Proof of residency not required for homeless youth.